 - Fever that goes up to 104 F

-The best way to guard against flue in children is to ensure they get a yearly vaccination.
+The best way to guard against flu in children is to ensure they get a yearly vaccination.
 The Center for Disease Control recommends that every child aged 6 months and above get vaccinated against flu each year as this is the only way to help protect against this condition.
-If left untreated flu can result in complications such as ear infection, sinus infection and pneumonia.
+If left untreated flu can result in complications such as ear infection, sinus infection, and pneumonia.

-As such there is no treatment for flu; however over-the-counter drugs can help in easing some of the discomfort linked with this condition.
+As such there is no treatment for flu; however over-the-counter drugs along with regular usage of face mask can help in easing some of the discomfort linked with this condition.
 Keep in mind that antibiotics are not effective against flu as they are only good at treating bacterial infections.